mlottgie/phpvim/README.md

 This vim indent script for PHP was included in versions 6.X of the official vim distribution.
 It was replaced by another script which seems to work for some.
-But, it never works for the way I like to intend php code.
+But, it never works for the way I like to indent php code.

 In general, I prefer to use tab indentation and do not mix html and php code where it can be avoided.

 The current version is 1.2 as of 2007-2015.

 Example of automatically indented code using this indent script.
-All leading spaces are tabs below:
+All leading whitespace is tab below:
 <pre>

 	$var = array(